Joker (character): Concept

 Kane countered that Robinson's sketch was produced only after Finger had already shown the Gwynplaine image to Kane, and that it was only used as a card design belonging to the Joker in his early appearances.
 Finger said that he was also inspired by the Steeplechase Face, an image in Steeplechase Park at Coney Island that resembled a Joker's head, which he sketched and later shared with future editorial director Carmine Infantino.
 In a 1994 interview with journalist Frank Lovece, Kane stated his position:

 Robinson credited himself, Finger, and Kane for the Joker's creation.
 He said he created the character as Batman's larger-than-life nemesis when extra stories were quickly needed for Batman #1, and he received credit for the story in a college course:

 Finger provided his own account in 1966:

-Although Kane adamantly refused to share credit for many of his characters, and refuted Robinson's claim for the rest of his life, many comic historians credit Robinson with the Joker's creation and Finger with the character's development.
+Although Kane adamantly refused to share credit for many of his characters, and denied Robinson's claim for the rest of his life, many comic historians credit Robinson with the Joker's creation and Finger with the character's development.
 By 2011, Finger, Kane, and Robinson had died, leaving the story unresolved.